 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Elemental Masters #12 series and is a This history, paranormal fantasy is a hardcover edition that was published by DAW Books on June 7, 2016 and has 313 pages.
+It is part of the Elemental Masters #12 series and is a history, paranormal fantasy that was published by DAW Books on June 7, 2016 and has 313 pages.

 Explore it on Goodreads or Amazon.